kvelev/bee-with-me/README.md

 Offline people-tracking application for LoRaWAN-based rescue operations.
 Receives MGRS coordinates from RescuerBee devices via USB, stores them in PostgreSQL, and displays live positions on an interactive map.

+There are a lot of things that could be done differently, but this is mostly a vibe-coded project.
+Due to the fact that it is not supposed to be exposed to the internet, there are a lot of compromises being done when it comes to security.

 ## Prerequisites

 - Python 3.11+